-Group Projects (60 points)
+Group Projects (40 points)

-Students will work in a team of 3 members, select their own choice of brand to work with for the duration of the class.
-There is a total of 5 major group projects, including the first 4 group projects and the last final presentation in both written report and PPT presentation format.
+Students will work in a team of 5 members and select their own choice of brand to work with for the duration of the class.
+There is a total of 6 major group projects, including the first 5 group projects and the last final presentation.
 The following are the topics of each project.